AmilaWeerasinghe/Angular/README.md

 13.Data binding- Binding field to a view.
 When the field is update framework automatically updates the view too.
 14.interpolation usinf functions
 15.directives to iterate through an array
+16.There are problems implementing services inside the class of component.Only presentation logic should be in component.
+Services are used to implement other logics and we can re use that logic in various other places.
+17.dependancy-injection..Injecting/providing dependancy of class into its constructor.
+Fill providers in module.ts with services that are dependent